 The features that come with a modern fish finder and what they do.

 A fish finder is a device that helps you to locate and identify fish.
 It’s normally used in ice fishing, but can also be used on other types of water such as rivers or lakes.
 Some models have multiple transducers (for example, sonar), while others only have one transducer (like an optical one).
-Transducers are the part of your fishfinder that sends sound waves out into deep water to detect any nearby objects like schools of fish swimming around.
+Transducers are part of your fishfinder that sends sound waves out into deep water to detect any nearby objects like schools of fish swimming around.

 The features below are important when deciding which model is right for you: